milicar/DMSmodel/inbox.md

 * what about UI changes? maybe some future UI shows "add a process" button to employee..
 * how much processing should be left to client machine?

-If all updates to a record/object basically go through a constructor, then there's no need for setters This is tied to user interface, how broken down the controls are..
+If all updates to a record/object basically go through a constructor, then there's no need for setters.
+This is tied to user interface, how broken down the controls are - is it "fill all fields and click create/update" or are there buttons to change one field at a time.

 These service classes look like static utility classes

+isComplex check for processes in ActivityService talks directly to instance of Process.
+Should it go through ProcessService?

 ### Decisions

 At this point, document service has only "create document" with adding descriptors within it (so user cannot create a document without filling in descriptor values)